How AI can improve your safety KPIs

 Although training is provided, the issue persists.
 After the training, the over-reaching reduces on the day shift but not on the night shift.

-It has been said that “what gets measured gets done,” but it is also true that poorly set KPIs have unintended consequences.
+People often say, "what gets measured gets done," but it is also true that poorly set KPIs have unintended consequences.

-Advancing EHS strategies with Protex AI
+Advancing EHS Strategies with Protex AI

 Check Out Our Industry